ArisPodotas/DSIT-notes/Bootcamp/Notes.md

 data.corr()
 ```

-Waht does it mean
-it's not quite that for every 1 incriment in 1 the other incriments by 0.5
-but its close
+What does it mean?
+It's not quite that for every 1 incriment in 1 the other incriments by 0.5 but its close

 ```python
 import numpy as np